GuomingLi565/AnimalAccML/README.md

 AnimalAccM is an open-source graphical user interface for automated behavior analytics of individual animals using triaxial accelerometers and machine learning.

-Python packages required: _pandas, pathlib, glob, matplotlib, seaborn, sklearn, train_test_split, joblib, math, imblearn_
+Python packages required: _pandas, pathlib, glob, matplotlib, seaborn, sklearn, train_test_split, joblib, math, imblearn, sys, PyQt5, os, shutil

 An example for the operation procedures: